SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/screen/sales-guide-tab.md

 # The Sales guide section tab

-When you create a sale and select a sale type with a guide, the **Sales guide** section tab is displayed with the activity list underneath.
+When you create a sale and select a sale type with a guide, the **Sales guide** section tab is displayed with the activity list below.

 The buttons for the different stages are displayed at the top of the section tab.
 The appearance of the buttons changes as you complete the stages in the sales guide: